apache/pulsar/site2/docs/functions-debugging.md

 }
 ```

 The user can write a unit test for this function as well.
-Just be remember to mock out the ```Context``` parameter.
+Remember to mock out the ```Context``` parameter.

 For example: